BuddahDesmond's Place

 With each note on the musical scale

-You and the many gifts you gave to the world
+And the many gifts you gave to the world.

-Phyllis Hyman--the woman, the actress, the fashion model, the singer, the songwriter, the performer
+Phyllis Hyman—the woman, the actress, the fashion model, the singer, the songwriter, and the performer:

 Have a happy and safe holiday weekend!